Last year when everyone was making marmalade with seville oranges I bought a couple of bags from the supermarket thinking I’d join in the fun.

 Of what?
 Of cherry plums.
 What are they then?

 The simple answer is they are plums that look like cherries and the trees can be found planted in many a street and garden mostly across the southern half of the country.
 But you want to know more than that don’t you?
 Well then if you are sitting comfortably I shall begin. © Danielle Harlow –Fotolia.com We’ve lived in our house for nearly 12 years and when we arrived the garden was a bit ramshackle.
 It had been nice at one point I’m sure but the previous owner was rather old (he had [...]

 Continue reading An unexpected glut of cherry plums

 Over the last few days I’ve been doing food related sort of ‘gardening’ activities.
 What exactly does that mean?

 Well so far its involved visits to three garden centres,some internet surfing,the purchase of about 10 packets of seeds and one rather nice terracotta pot,oh and a little bit of time actually in the garden.
 All this because some nice mild sunny weather and those daffodil shoots and tree buds I mentioned in my last post mean I just can’t help but start thinking about what herbs and vegetables to attempt to grow this year.

 Up on the Suffolk coast for brisk walks and tasty food this weekend.
 Love it up here and there is plenty to keep a food addict happy –from great farm shops to favourite restaurants,good beer and excellent fish and chips.
 Too much to fit into one weekend so we are pretty regular visitors.

-This weekend we have picked up a lot of goodies at the Friday Street Farm Shop –some to eat now,some to take back home.
-We always get something by Purely Pesto (who don’t just make pesto) –this time it was some [...]
+This weekend we have picked up a lot of goodies at the Friday Street Farm Shop - some to eat now,some to take back home.
+We always get something by Purely Pesto (who don’t just make pesto) –this time it was some soups for [...]

 Continue reading Suffolk seaside treats